Deposit and cancellation:

 We will continue onwards to the village of Tiniteqilaq.
 This tiny settlement with approximately 120 inhabitants is situated on a small promontory with spectacular views over Sermilik Fjord.

 Hunting, fishing and tourism are the main sources of income for the population of Tiniteqilaq.
 Seals are hunted throughout the year together with a restricted number of polar bears and narwhals.
 We ́ll visit the village and hike in the neighbouring hills before spending the night at anchor adjacent to the village.

-Our expedition continues through the stunning Ikasagtivaq Sound to Ammassalik Fjord where we head inland towards the village of Kummiut.
-Here we anchor across the fjord in Marie´s Harbour behind Griseöen (Pig Island).
+Our expedition continues through the stunning Ikasagtivaq Sound to Ammassalik Fjord.
+Here we have a an option of heading inland towards the village of Kummiut and the Ikasak sound or to continue exploring Ammassalik island.
 Option for hiking and/or kayaking in the afternoon.

-Sail into Ikasak Sound and continue onwards to Ikateq Sound where we visit the abandoned US airbase – Bluie East 2.
+Today we explore the Sammileq, Tasiilaq or Imiilaa fjords with great hiking along mountain lakes with small calving glaciers and abundance of wild flowers.
+Another option may be to sail into Ikasak Sound and continue onwards to Ikateq Sound where we visit the abandoned US airbase – Bluie East 2.
 The remains from the US operations during WWII are still there to be seen and explored.
-Finish the day at anchor in Sermiligaq Fjord, close to the spectacular calving Karale Glacier.

 Trainers / deck shoes (no black soled shoes please – they mark the deck)

 Waterproof sailing kit (two sets are recommended.
 Heavy gear for on-board and lighter kit for trips ashore)